gururajhm1977/cypress/README.md

 - [ ] Accessibility testing using Axe plugin
 - [ ] CI/CD using Circle CI
 - [ ] Push test results to TRESULT https://www.tesults.com/docs/cypress
+- [ ] Run parallel test suite using sorry cypress "is an open-source, free cypress tests dashboard that unlocks unlimited parallelization, test recordings, integration with Github, Slack and more"